skalalab/schmitz_r-lymphocyte_activation/README.md

 * Bcell_cyto_data.csv

 Steps:
-1. Load script into Python IDE of choice (this code was written in Spyder 4.2.5)
+1. Load script into you Python IDE of choice
 2. Run section 1 to import required packages
-3. Run section 2 to set-up for ROC curve generation
-4. Run section 3 to read in Bcell_cyto_2group.csv, which contains single-cell OMI data from the CD69- control and CD69+ activated B-cells.
+3. Run section 3 to read in Bcell_cyto_2group.csv, which contains single-cell OMI data from the CD69- control and CD69+ activated B-cells.
-5. B-cell activation status classification:
-    * In section 4, change line 82 to contain the desired OMI parameters used in the classifier.
-The code is written to have all 10 features, but can be changed to have any combination of features.
-    * Make sure that ‘Activation’ is the last parameter in the list in line 82.
-    * Run Section 4, which will produce a confusion matrix, list of feature weights, an ROC curve, and metrics for assessing the performance of the classifier (accuracy, recall, precision, f1 score).
+* **Section 4:** Random forest activation status classification.
+Produces a confusion matrix, list of feature weights, an ROC curve, and metrics for assessing the performance of the classifier (accuracy, recall, precision, f1 score).
+* **Section 6:** Random forest, Logistic Regression and SVM classifiers
-6. B-cell OMI UMAPs of CD69- control and CD69+ activated B-cells:
+* OMI UMAPs of CD69- control and CD69+ activated B-cells:
-    * Sections 5-7 produce UMAPs from Bcell_cyto_2group.csv.
-All three sections use the same overall structure to generate the UMAP.
-        * Section 5: UMAP color-coded by activation
+  * **Section 7:** UMAP color-coded by activation
-        * Section 6: UMAP color-coded by donor
+  * **Section 8:** UMAP color-coded by donor
-        * Section 7: UMAP color-coded by both activation and donor.
+  * **Section 9:** UMAP color-coded by both activation and donor.
-    * The UMAPs used in the paper figures can be generated by running this code as-is.
-    * To alter the parameters of the UMAP or plotting in Section 5:
-        * UMAP input parameters such as n_neighbors, min_dist, etc. can be altered in lines 126 - 132.
-        * Factor used to determine color-coding is set by legend_entries in line 140.
-    * Similar alterations can be done in Sections 6 & 7 by locating and changing the same sections of code.
-7. B-cell OMI UMAPs of all four combinations of activation status (CD69-/CD69+) and culture condition (activated/control):
+* OMI UMAPs of all four combinations of activation status (CD69-/CD69+) and culture condition (activated/control):
-    * Run Section 8 as-is to produce the UMAP used in the paper figures
+    * **Section 10:** Produces the UMAP used in the paper figures
-    * To alter the parameters of the UMAP or plotting:
-        * UMAP input parameters such as n_neighbors, min_dist, etc. can be altered in lines 342 - 348.
-        * Factor used to determine color-coding is set by legend_entries in line 355.

 <hr>

 **RS_220906_NKCell_analysis.py**